muratk3n/thirdwave/en/README.md

 care more about individual states which IMO is a good thing.
 Also the system makes democracy more indirect rather than direct, which again, is awesome.
 The system is perfect the way it is.

 ---

+Incoming national security adviser

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The Australian people have made great sacrifices to protect freedom and democracy around the world.
+As we have for a century, America will stand shoulder to shoulder with our ally Australia and rally fellow democracies to advance our shared security, prosperity, and values.</p>&mdash; Jake Sullivan (@jakejsullivan) <a href="https://twitter.com/jakejsullivan/status/1334173397035741189?ref_src=twsrc%5Etfw">December 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---